jellyfin/jellyfin.org/docs/general/quick-start/windows.md

     ![My IP](/images/docs/quick-start/windows/httptest-2.png)

 4. Attempt to access `http://<your IP here>` using another internet connection on another device such as your mobile data.
-For this case, the IP has changed to `1.171.xxx.xxx` so I will be accessing `http://1.171.xxx.xxx` using my mobile data on my phone.
+In this case, the IP has changed to `1.171.xxx.xxx` so I will be accessing `http://1.171.xxx.xxx` using my mobile data on my phone.

 5. The page should look like the picture below.
 If it doesn't look this way or fails to connect, your ISP may be blocking incoming http connections or your IP is not routable.
 In this case, you should stop following this guide and look for other remote access options.